ProxiBlue/vagrant_m2_vuestorefront/readme.md

 This is a local development environment, to make working with magento 2 and vueStorefront a bit easier to get up and running, in a repeatable, self contained environment.

+* NOTE: This was done on Linux, using Debian based distro, and uses Docker as the VM engine.
+* Some parts *may* be Linux specific (like linking in the home user .ssh folder for ssh-keys)
+* It is still very much a work in progress.
+Lots more to do.

 ## Requirements

 * Vagrant 2.2.5 or greater